Skip to main content

 • Apprentice → fixed paid employee

-• Expats switching between countries
+• Expats moving between countries

-Important to Note
+⚠️ Important to note

 When changing a policy, you must always consider whether the existing employee profile can be used, or if a new profile needs to be created.